yogesh8221/crypto-summaries/README.md

 ### Access the summary of Ethereum

 Same thing, e.g.

 - [https://krausefx.github.io/crypto-summaries/coins/ETH-5.txt](https://krausefx.github.io/crypto-summaries/coins/ETH-5.txt)
 - [https://krausefx.github.io/crypto-summaries/coins/Ethereum-1.txt](https://krausefx.github.io/crypto-summaries/coins/Ethereum-1.txt)

 ## How does it work?

-There is a reference folder called [./reference](./reference), that conatains the summary for `x` sentences for each currency.
+There is a reference folder called [./reference](./reference), that contains the summary for `x` sentences for each currency.
 Those will be copied over to the public facing `coins` directory with different names, to make the API as flexible as possible.

 Check out the [./reference](./reference) directory, you can use the official `symbol` with the number of sentences (`[symbol]-[sentences].txt`) and store the summary in there.
 Next time the script runs, it will be applied to all the public facing `.txt` files.